thisiseesmaeel/home-environment-monitor/README.md

 `start_server(port=80)`
 Initializes and runs the web server, handling incoming connections and serving the dashboard.

-### Simulation-Capable Version
+## Simulation-Capable Version

-This version includes additional features for testing and demonstration:
+This version includes additional features for testing and demonstration, with the ability to switch between simulated and real sensor data:

 ```python
 import machine